Mexico's Deputy Consul Sylvia Cabrera Visits Airway Heights Corrections Center

 Sylvia Cabrera, the Deputy Consul at the Consulate of Mexico in Seattle gave an address to those in attendance, stating allowing inmates to express themselves through their ethnic culture improves their self-esteem while they are in prison, which can help them re-adjust to life once they reenter society.

 “It’s a way of keeping alive who they are and their identity,” Cabrera said.
 “It’s very important for them to open up and know about their culture.
-Inmates that go back to the community face really challenging situations and we have been collaborating with DOC to make that transition easier for them.
+Inmates that go back to the community face really challenging situations and we have been collaborating with Washington State Department of Corrections, (DOC) to make that transition easier for them.
 We’re building bridges here.”

 Podcast: Sylvia Cabrera